kalisio/leaflet-pmtiles/README.md

 ### Leaflet path style

-The module exposes a `leaflet_style` function generating paint rules from [Leafet path style options](https://leafletjs.com/reference.html#path) as typically used to visualize GeoJson features in Leaflet.
+The module exposes a `leaflet_style` function generating paint rules from [Leafet path style options](https://leafletjs.com/reference.html#path) as used to visualize GeoJson features in Leaflet.
 This is typically useful to render similarly PMTiles created from GeoJson datasets.
-As a PMTiles might contains multiple layers, you need to specify the target layer as the second argument of the style function.
+As a PMTiles file might contain multiple layers, you need to specify the target layer as the second argument of the style function.

 > [!NOTE]
 > Have a look to the related demo for more details.